Jesus-Vazquez-A/Predict-Price-Vehicles/README.md

 For example, in this list of the most important variables, the mileage variable does not appear.
 It is well known that generally a vehicle with more mileage tends to lower the price.

-## **Production**
+## *Production*

 Finally, it further develops a practical graphical interface, which allows users to enter new data in a pleasant way.
-Later, using Streamlit Cloud, we send it to a free server, which allows users to use it.
+Later, using Streamlit Cloud, we send it to a free server, which allows users to use it.Streamlit is a library that allows you to easily create web applications that deal with working with data.

+# **Summary*

+We develop all the processes that require a data science project.
+We clean the data in order to improve the performance of our model.

+We opted to use XGBoost as this algorithm works quite well for moderate data sets.
+In addition, continuous variables do not require any type of preprocessing and as if that were not enough, it allows training through GPU.
+This translates to much more efficient training than we would with a CPU.

+The created model is used to predict new values, to verify its performance.
+Since I was sure of its performance, I developed an application for the Artificial Intelligence model.
+With elin that users can enter data in a better way.